Why is Regular School Attendance so Important?

 - over one school year in a school career

 Timekeeping is also important in the education of your child.
-If your child is persistantly late then they are missing out on important assemblies as well as the start of the lesson.
+If your child is persistently late then they are missing out on the start of the lesson.
 Can we also remind parents and carers that the school gates are open from 8:45am.
-The school day finishes at 3:20pm
+The school day starts at 8.55 a.m. and finishes at 3:20pm.

 Please note we will not authorise absence from school unless there are exceptional circumstances.
 Applications will be considered on an individual basis by the Head teacher.
-Forms are available from the office or by the link below.
+Forms are available from the office.

 Penalty Notice Warning in accordance with Hampshire County Council’s code of conduct: If a child has any unauthorised absence during formal examinations, testing or assessment as publicised via our school website or parent/carer newsletters this will result in the issuing of a Penalty notice for non-attendance.